MikeRogers0/dotfiles/README.md

 ### Brew

-Everything I've normally got installed is in the `Brewfile`.
+Everything I've normally got installed is in the `Brewfile`, run `brew bundle` to install.